This post contains affiliate links for your convenience. View our full disclosure policy here.

 Exclude one of those components and children may suffer in their reading skills and experience unnecessary difficulty in learning to read.

 This post on vocabulary development is the third installment of five in this series.
-Visit the others linked in the bulleted list above.
+Visit the others linked in the list above.

 What is Vocabulary?

 Vocabulary is having an understanding of a working body of language with the knowledge of word meanings.
-More specifically, we typically refer to vocabulary as the kind of words that children must know to read demanding text.
+More specifically, we usually refer to vocabulary as the kind of words that children must know to read demanding text.

 There are two types of word knowledge associated with vocabulary: definition knowledge and contextual knowledge.